chrshol/chrshol.github.io/projects/campus-cooking.md

   - Typescript
   - React
   - CSS
-summary: "Campus Cooking was my group final project in my software engineering course (ICS 314) as University of Hawaii.
-Campus Cooking is an application that helps campus students make affordable, healthy, and accessible meals with limited kitchen resources, perfect for students living on campus in dorms!"
+summary: "Campus Cooking was a final project in my software engineering course (ICS 314) at University of Hawaii.
+Campus Cooking is an application that helps campus students make affordable, healthy, and accessible meals with limited kitchen resources - perfect for students living in dorms!"
 ---